-- Eyes and jaws should be closed and the body covered with a white sheet. - The funeral should take place as soon as possible following the death, often on the same day.
+- Second Second - The funeral should take place as soon as possible following the death, often on the same day.

-• In Orthodox communities, there may be large crowds in the streets to mourn the deceased.
+O In Orthodox communities, there may be large crowds in the streets to mourn the deceased.

 When a Jewish person dies, it is crucial that the body is treated with care and extreme reverence at all times.
 There are special rules for the preparation of the body for burial, and the body should not be left unattended at any time.
 Post-mortems are not permitted in Jewish law except where required under civil law.
 Cremation is practised in some Reform and Liberal communities, but is strictly prohibited in Orthodox Jewish communities.
 After the funeral, the immediate family of the deceased mourn at home for seven days.
 This is known as the shiva period.